All Used InstrumentsSteinway & Sons Model L 5’10” Walnut Grand Piano-NOW $19,990

 Retails for: $95800.00Discount: (74%) $71354SALE Price: $24446.00

 It’s finally happened.
 We have just got in a 1927 Steinway and Sons Model L. This piano for it’s age MUST BE PLAYED!
 You will not believe the tone and touch of this fantastic piano.
 It’s extremely rare to find a piano from the “Golden Era” of piano building in this type of condition, but it’s here and we love it.
 If you’re lucky enough to stop in and try it, we’re sure you’ll love it too.
-Below is some information about the Steinway and Sons company as well as specifications of this Model L. Hopefully, we’ll see you soon.
+If not, listen to Joe Buglio play it below.
+You’ll be glad you did.
+Also, below is some information about the Steinway and Sons company as well as specifications of this Model L. Hopefully, we’ll see you soon.
 A Matching Bench and 3 Year Warranty are included.

 STEINWAY AND SONS